qtinuum/QtnProperty/README.md

 * Set/Get property value to/from QVariant and QString
 * Scripting support
 * Delegates to customize look and feel properties in property widget
-* PEG (property/enum generator) - it's tool like Qt moc which generates properties hierarchy from JSON like files.
+* PEG (property/enum generator) - it's tool like Qt moc which generates properties hierarchy from QML like files.

 Here are screenshots of the Demo application:
 ![Demo_screenshot_linux](Docs/img/Demo1.png)